Dog-friendly Guide to Palm Springs

 Salvation Mountain and East Jesus

-In the middle of the Sonoran Desert, midway between San Diego and Los Angeles, you’ll find a community of people living off the grid with no official electricity, running water, sewers, toilets, law enforcement, or trash pick up service.
-The residents of Slab City make do with generators and solar panels for electricity and have formed their own art installations, churches, bars, and open-air nightclub with live music performances.
+In the middle of the Sonoran Desert, midway between San Diego and Los Angeles, you’ll find a community of people living off the grid with no official electricity, running water, sewers, toilets, law enforcement, or trash pick-up service.
+The residents of Slab City make do with generators and solar panels for electricity and have formed their own art installations, churches, bars, and open-air nightclubs with live music performances.
 It’s known as the last free place in the United States.

 There are two main attractions in Slab City: Salvation Mountain and East Jesus.
 This highly unusual and fascinating area is safe to visit, but please be respectful and keep to the areas mentioned.
 Remember, people do live here and the area has no official law enforcement.